filippocastelli/KEGGutils/README.md

 ## Contributing

-The project is open to contributions and suggestions: the easiest way is just opening an issue on the repo, if that's too much work just drop me a mail at filippocastelli42@gmail.com
+The project is open to contributions and suggestions, just open an issue on the repo or contact me directly (contacts below).

 ## External links